 (B) the total number of visits made by caseworkers on a monthly basis to children in foster care under the responsibility of the State during a fiscal year as a percentage of the total number of the visits that would occur during the fiscal year if each child were so visited once every month while in such care; and

 (A) children in foster care who have been placed in a child care institution or other setting that is not a foster family home, including

-(vi) the extent of any specialized education, treatment, counseling, or other services provided in the settings; and
+(IV) the extent of any specialized education, treatment, counseling, or other services provided in the setting; and

 (B) children in foster care who are pregnant or parenting.

 P.L.
 113-183, §115, added “In General” effective September 29, 2014.

 P.L.
 112-34, §106(d)(2), inserted this new subparagraph (B).
 For the general effective date [October 1, 2011] and the delay permitted if State legislation is required, see Vol. II, P.L.
 112-34, §107.

 P.L.
 112-34, §106(d)(2), redesignated the former subparagraph (B) as subparagraph (C).
 For the general effective date [October 1, 2011] and the delay permitted if State legislation is required, see Vol. II, P.L.
 112-34, §107.

 P.L.
 113-183, §115, added paragraph (7) effective September 29, 2014.

 P.L.
 115–123, §50744, struck clauses (i) through (vi) under (a)(7)(A) and inserted new clauses (i) and (ii).
 Effective February 9, 2018.